Dubby0610/Dubby0610/README.md

 <h1 align="center" dir="auto"> Hey there, I'm Dubby! 👋 </h1>
 <p align="center">
-  <h3 align="center">A full-stack AI developer who loves turning coffee ☕ into code 💻 and dreams into reality. </h3>
+  <h3 align="center">Full-stack + AI dev who turns coffee ☕ into code 💻 and ideas into interactive 3D reality. </h3>
   <br clear="both">

   ![github contribution grid snake animation](https://raw.githubusercontent.com/Dubby0610/Dubby0610/output/snake-dark.svg#gh-dark-mode-only)
   ![github contribution grid snake animation](https://raw.githubusercontent.com/Dubby0610/Dubby0610/output/snake.svg#gh-light-mode-only)

 #### 🤖 AI by day, debugger by night – Turning coffee into code and dreams into deployable models.

 #### 👨‍💻 Full-stack developer with a side of AI magic – Because why settle for just one stack when you can have them all?

+#### 🌐 Bending pixels with WebGL and Three.js – If it spins, glows, or looks 3D, I probably built it.

 #### 🚀 Building the future, one neural network at a time – Warning: May occasionally talk to chatbots for fun.

 #### 📚 When I’m not coding, I’m probably reading about how to code better – Or binge-watching tech talks on 2x speed.

 #### ⚡ Fun fact: My AI models have better decision-making skills than I do.

 </p>